 Mother’s Day emails don’t need to have their own special colors (the same goes for Father’s Day) but if you promote products that are targeted to the right audience, your email will work well.
 This depends on your email list, so pay special attention to which products you decide to promote on this day.

-Memorial Day is a holiday in the US which occurs on last Monday of May, which is the 27th this year.
+Memorial Day is a holiday in the US which occurs on the last Monday of May, which is the 30th this year.
 Many people go to cemeteries to honor all those who have died in military service.
 Many use this opportunity to do outdoor activities.

 Products: Travel, spring apparel, furniture, home decor, small kitchen appliances.